Updated on June 27th, 2020

 What do you need to know?

 I chose to fly in & out of Punta Cana.
-This is the resort centre of DR & if that’s what you are looking for then this is the place for you.
-For my first 2 nights I remained here at an independent hotel (Villas Paseo del Sol in Bavaro Beach), then I hired a car (not recommended – see my comments below) & headed for Las Terrenas.
+This is the resort centre of the Dominican Republic & if that’s what you are looking for then this is the place for you.
+For my first 2 nights, I remained here at an independent hotel (Villas Paseo del Sol in Bavaro Beach), then I hired a car (not recommended – see my comments below) & headed for Las Terrenas.

 1. The Independent Hotel – El Rincon del Abi, Las Terrenas